Isvvc/ES-Organizer/README.md

-# ES Organizer
+# ESG Organizer
+Elder Scrolls Game Organizer
 PHP and MySQL management system for Elder Scrolls games

 Proper readme coming soon

- ES Organizer PHP and MySQL management system for Elder Scrolls games
+ ESG Organizer PHP and MySQL management system for Elder Scrolls games

     Copyright (C) 2017  Isvvc

     This program is free software: you can redistribute it and/or modify